 - The Cormorant population in England increased since monitoring began in the late 1980s.

-- However their population indices have shown a recent decline.
+- However, their population indices suggest a recent levelling off.